AirGrid/docs/docs/privacy.md

 - **Consent is granted**: this will trigger for our code to run, storing information about the page on which the user is on in their browser & executing segmentation / audience modelling logic.

 - **Consent is not granted**: this will mean our code does not run, the only thing we do is check if we have previously stored any information (due to having previously had consent), and if yes we clear this - deleting the only copy of the data.

-If a user later decides to opt out, their information will be removed from their browser and this means the have cleared the single source of this information.
+If a user later decides to opt out, their information will be removed from their browser and this means they have cleared the single source of this information.
 This is a huge improvement over the current industry norms such as "soft deletes" or trying to ascertain how many server side systems have stored, sold & propagated user information.

 ::: info Browser storage

-If a user decides to clear their browser storage all AirGrid set data will be cleared.
+If a user decides to delete their browser storage all AirGrid set data will be cleared.

 :::

 ## Summary

 - The AirGrid platform leverages on device technologies to store and model audience data.
-- Any user tied information is stored on the device, and ONLY on the device.
+- Any user tied information i.e personal information is stored on the device, and ONLY on the device.
 - Aggregated information is collected on the server to power platform metrics.
 - We are a member of the TCF and run our code only after gaining consent from the user.
 - If consent is retracted, we purge all previously stored information from the device.